 Lincoln Park Zoo

+Lions, tigers, and bears, oh my!
 In a city full of skyscrapers, animal lovers can go wild at the Lincoln Park Zoo.
-This free oasis features lions, tigers, and gorillas in an immersive setting ranging from savannahs to rainforests.
+This free oasis features big cats, gorillas, and so much more in an immersive setting ranging from savannahs to rainforests.
 The juxtaposition of modern marvels like Willis Tower with wildlife habitats makes the experience that much more engaging.

 Millennium Park's Jay Pritzker Pavilion and Great Lawn hosts free music concerts and film screenings during the summer season.
 On the other hand, those looking for things to do in Chicago in winter will love the McCormick Tribune Plaza which transforms into an incredible ice skating rink.